Edge Matching with Inequalities, Triangles, Unknown Shape, and Two Players: Edge Matching with Inequalities

 \begin{theorem} $m \times n$ $\leq$-compatible edge-matching puzzles are always solvable and a solution can be found in $O(mn\log(mn))$ time. \end{theorem}

 \begin{proof} Rotate each tile \TILE{A}{B}{C}{D} such that $A \ge C$ and $B \ge D$.
 Then sort the tiles in ascending order by $D$ and place them in the board in row-major order.
 Because $B \ge D$, sorting by $D$ ensures all tiles are vertically $\leq$-compatible.
 Then sort the tiles in each row in ascending order by $C$.
 Because $A \ge C$, sorting by $C$ ensures all tiles in the row are horizontally $\leq$-compatible.
-Being both vertically and horizontally $\leq$-compatible, this is a valid tiling.
-This algorithm is $O(mn\log(mn))$ due to the sorting. \end{proof}
+Being both vertically and horizontally $\leq$-compatible, this is a compatible tiling.
+This algorithm runs in $O(mn\log(mn))$ time from the sorting. \end{proof}